-Note that these materials repair hit points on their own.
-It's difficult to "repair" stone.
-The cost represents replacing the damaged stone with masonry.
-This does not change how the stone is treated; unworked stone is still considered unworked stone if it is repaired.

-much as you can customize your castle.
+"Note that these materials repair hit points on their own.
+"It's difficult to "repair" stone.
+The cost represents replac-ing the damaged stone with masonry.
+This does not change how the stone is treated; unworked stone is still considered expand on those rules and offer ways for you to customize your moat as much as you can customize your castle.

 Excavating a trench or hole 10 feet wide, 5 feet deep, and 10 feet long costs 100 gp.
 The cost doubles when you need to dig through rocky ground.
-When you dig through solid stone, you must multiply the base cost to dig by